-By statute, SGIP may only continue through 2025.
-Due to the wide variety of technologies deployed and the extensive amount of data collected over the course of SGIP, the program will be able to provide truly unique insights into the actual costs, performance, practices and processes of distributed energy resources (DER) deployed in a commercial setting.
+By statute, SGIP may only continue through 2020.16 Due to the wide variety of technologies deployed and the extensive amount of data collected over the course of SGIP, the program will be able to provide truly unique insights into the actual costs, performance, practices and processes of distributed energy resources (DER) deployed in a commercial setting.
 A summary report on SGIP can provide both a retrospective set of lessons learned and a springboard for setting future DER policies and programs.

-The Final SGIP Summary Report shall provide a comprehensive review of SGIP from its inception through December 31, 2025.
+The Final SGIP Summary Report shall provide a comprehensive review of SGIP from its inception through December 31, 2020.
 Topics in the report will include, but not be limited to, the following:

-- Goals of the program and progress toward achieving them (original and changes as new policies emerged), - Projects installed (e.g., overall, by DER type, rebated capacity and locations), - Impacts (e.g., electricity generated, coincident peak contributions, system efficiency impacts, grid service impacts and GHG emission reductions),
+- Goals of the program and progress toward achieving them (original and changes as new policies emerged), - Projects installed (e.g., overall, by DER type, rebated capacity and locations), - Impacts (e.g., electricity generated, coincident peak contributions, system efficiency impacts, grid service impacts and GHG emission reductions), - Trends (e.g., costs, technology specific and cumulative rebated capacities, average capacity factors by technology and overall, changes in efficiencies and renewable fuel use), - Market transformation goals and levels of success, - Lessons learned and recommendations, and

-&lt;sup>18 Public Utilities Code § 379.6(a)(2).
+16 Public Utilities Code § 379.6(a)(2).